Skip to main content

 1944-1947

-(PF‑63: displacement 1,430; length 303'11"; beam 37'6"; draft 13'8"; speed 20 knots; complement 214; armament 3 3-inch, 4 40 millimeter, 9 20 millimeter, 2 depth charge tracks, 8 depth charge projectors, 1 depth charge projector (hedgehog); class Tacoma; type S2‑S2‑AQ1)
+(PF‑63: displacement 1,430; length 303'11"; beam 37'6"; draft 13'8"; speed 20 knots; complement 214; armament 3 3-inch, 4 40 millimeter, 9 20 millimeter, 2 depth charge tracks, 8 depth charge projectors, 1 depth charge projector (Hedgehog); class Tacoma; type S2‑S2‑AQ1)

-With Lieutenant Commander Tollaksen in tactical command, the ships reached the area at 1920; and, after forming a scout line off Block Island, they began a sweep to seaward at 2010.
+With Lt.
+Cmdr.Tollaksen in tactical command, the ships reached the area at 1920; and, after forming a scouting line off Block Island, they began a sweep to seaward at 2010.
 Within 15 minutes Atherton detected the snorkel submarine, bottomed in a depth of 18 fathoms.
-The DE dropped magnetic depth charges at 2028 and during the next 30 minutes fired two full spreads of hedgehogs.
+The escort vessel dropped magnetic depth charges at 2028 and during the next 30 minutes fired two full spreads of Hedgehogs.

 Working as an effective hunter‑killer group, Atherton and Moberly continued the search and destroy operations.
-At 2341 the escort launched hedgehogs which brought large amounts of oil, air bubbles, and debris to the surface.
+At 2341 the escort vessel launched Hedgehogs which brought large amounts of oil, air bubbles, and debris to the surface.
 The two ships delivered four more attacks in the early hours of 6 May, and by dawn oil and flotsam littered the ocean.
 The ships recovered such conclusive evidence as planking, life rafts, a chart tabletop, clothing, and an officer's cap, which indicated the accuracy and severity of the earlier attacks.
 To be certain however, they pounded the lifeless U‑boat throughout the morning; thence, at 1240 TG 60.7 headed for Boston with "brooms at mastheads."